zutm/AISHELL6-Whisper_baseline/README.md

 - Use `--noise-snr 1000` to evaluate in clean conditions.
 - For GPU without fp16, and for cpu, use `--fp16 0`.
 - For decoding on whisper speech, add `--align`.
--- For audio-only decoding, use `--modalities asr`, for audio-visual decoding, use `--modalities avsr`.
+- For audio-only decoding, use `--modalities asr`, for audio-visual decoding, use `--modalities avsr`.
+- In the paper we report results with beam size 1.

 ```
 bash eval.sh
 ```